 Well, the short answer to this question is YES.
 French Bulldogs are small dog breeds.
 Compared to other small dogs out there, they are certainly high maintenance.
 As they are a cross breed, they are prone to several health issues, piling up a huge stack of vet bills.
 Moreover, French Bulldogs require proper grooming and regular bathing with a healthy diet.

-If you want to know why French Bulldogs are considered high maintenance, keep reading.
+If you want to know why French Bulldogs are considered high maintenance, keep on reading.

 Are French Bulldogs High Maintenance – 10 Potential Needs

-The wrinkly appearance and unbeatable loyalty make French Bulldogs one of the most popular dog breeds.
+The wrinkly appearance and unbeatable loyalty make French Bulldogs one of the most popular dog breeds out there.
 Originally, they were bred to be companions and lapdogs for lacemakers in England.
 However, French Bulldogs have become popular family dogs due to their gentle temperament.

 French Bulldogs are considered family dogs for several reasons.
 While they are cute and adorable, Frenchies are also quite energetic.
 They can play for hours and then take a nap to make those cute snoring sounds.
 Moreover, French Bulldogs are great with kids.

 Frenchies might be energetic, but they are not hyperactive.
 So they will not hurt your kid while playing.
-Plus, they can get really attached to their owners and family, making them one of the most loyal and affectionate dog breeds.
+Plus, they can get really attached to their owners and family, making them one of the most loyal and affectionate dog breeds out there.

-But, owning a Frenchie is undoubtedly not that budget-friendly.
+But owning a Frenchie is certainly not that budget-friendly.
 They can cost you a lot of bucks in the long run.
 Here are some of the potential needs that make a French Bulldog high maintenance: